Ian Lavender: After Dad's Army

 In 2019, Lavender appeared alongside Maureen Beattie, Jonathan Harden, Helen Vine and Rosin Rae in the mental health radio monologue series Talking Taboos, produced by Vine.
-Lavender's piece, "Portrait", was written by Anthony Cule, directed by Fiona McAlpine, and explored the memories of a man who had experienced a number of relationships with different alcoholics throughout his lifetime.

-Personal life
+Personal life and death

 Lavender was first married to actress Suzanne Kerchiss.
-He married his second wife, American-born Miki Hardy, three years his senior, six days after his bladder cancer was diagnosed in 1993.
-Lavender said "We had been living together for 16 years and it was something I should have done a long time before, these things change you, they help you to see what is important in life."
-The bladder tumour was operated on successfully, and though Lavender has regular check-ups, doctors are confident the cancer will not return.
-Lavender also survived a heart attack in the summer of 2004.
+They had two sons.
+He married his second wife, Michele (Miki) Hardy, in 1993.
+Lavender survived bladder cancer, and a heart attack in mid-2004.
+He was colourblind.

-Lavender grew up supporting Aston Villa.
+Lavender grew up supporting Aston Villa F.C..
 When filming began on Dad's Army, he was allowed to choose Pike's scarf from an array in the BBC wardrobe.
-He chose a claret and blue scarf to remind him of his home city.
-He is a big cricket fan.
+He chose a claret and blue scarf (the colours of Aston Villa) to remind him of his home city.
+He was a big cricket fan.
 On 22 June 2015, Lavender was awarded a star on the Birmingham Walk of Stars.

+Lavender died on 2 February 2024, two weeks short of his 78th birthday, at the age of 77.
+His death was announced three days later.
+His funeral took place at Saint Mary's Church, Woolpit, Suffolk, on 29 February.